Global Missions

 Things to do:

-• With your life group, adopt a Global Worker family that our church sends and provide care support by sending care packages, birthday cards, regularly pray for them and communicate through Zoom and fellowship.
+• With your life group, adopt a Global Worker family that our church sends and connect with them regularly through Zoom, provide care support by sending care packages, birthday cards, regularly pray for them and fellowship.

-• Take a family trip to visit one of the Global Workers that our church partners with to provide encouragement or support.
+• Visit one of the Global Workers that our church partners with to provide encouragement or support.

 • When a Global Worker family come home, they may need a place to stay, a child booster seat for their car, or even a car to drive around.
 Perhaps you could fill their fridge with groceries or help in other practical ways to make this transition as smooth as possible.
 Be creative!